OnlyBelter/DeSide/README.md

 ```

 ## Documentation
-Documentation is available either in the source tree (doc/), or online. (will be available soon)
+Documentation is available either in the source tree (docs/), or https://deside.readthedocs.io/.

 ## Usage Examples